CFD Trading In Canada

 - The British Columbia Securities Commission

-Before opening a trading account with a broker, check for the IIROC’s risk disclosure on the bottom of the provider’s website.
-Alternatively, the IIROC’s ‘Dealers we regulate’ page lists all regulated brokers.
-Accounts with regulated Canadian brokers will receive cash protection of up to C$1 million in the event of the brokerage going bust.
+Before opening a trading account, check for the IIROC’s risk disclosure on the bottom of the provider’s website.
+Alternatively, the IIROC’s ‘Dealers we regulate’ page lists all regulated companies.
+Accounts with regulated Canadian firms will receive cash protection of up to C$1 million in the event of the them going bust.

 Another requirement before you can start CFD trading in Canada is the verification of a range of information, including: